jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** On clicking the profile button the user is redicted to the profile page
+**Test:** On clicking the profile button the user is redirected to the profile page

 **Result:** Works as intended.